Planning Studies and Projects

 Livable Centers Initiative (LCI) program and studies

 The livable centers initiative (LCI) is a program offered by the Atlanta Regional Commission (ARC) that encourages local jurisdictions to plan and implement strategies that link transportation improvements with land-use development strategies to create sustainable, livable communities consistent with regional development policies.
 Planning grants are awarded on a competitive basis to local governments and non-profit organizations to prepare plans to study and enhance areas.

-The city of Marietta has three LCI studies to date:
+The city of Marietta has three LCI plans to date:

 In February 2012, the City, Southern Polytechnic State University (SPSU), and Life University were thrilled to receive notification from the ARC that the joint Livable Centers Initiative (LCI) grant application was selected for federal funding in the amount of $80,000, with a $20,000 local match.

-The grant will allow the study partners (City, SPSU, and Life University) to develop a redevelopment study that will examine ways to make the universities more visible along Cobb Parkway, focus on redevelopment strategies and appropriate land uses along Cobb Parkway (US41) and South Marietta Parkway (SR 120).
-The time frame of the study will be approximately 7 to 9 months long.
+The study is complete and advanced a collaborative initiative of the study partners (City, SPSU, and Life University) through the development of a redevelopment study that examined ways to make the universities more visible along Cobb Parkway, focus on redevelopment strategies and appropriate land uses along Cobb Parkway (US41) and South Marietta Parkway (SR 120).
+The study was adopted by Mayor and City Council on July 10, 2013.
+Read more study details.